plainionist/plainionist.github.io/_drafts/clean-arch.md

 - "what is simple enough that writing a test would violate DRY"?
 - with this strange idea in mind i currently try to put - as i also think i read it in uncle bobs post - all code in the usecases/entities and test it
 - i want to have all gateways that dump that testing feels like violating DRY (the code already clearly documents itself and is too simple that a test adds value - it is obvious)

+==> you can test without the web server
+==> you can test without many mocks!

+- testing interactors !!
+- if want to test close to user test controller and presenter (which still does not require a web server)
+- the presenter does everything possible to make the view so dump that we never need to test it.
+  (humble object)

+==> so no testing of html needed

+- but what about all the smart javascript in a modern SPA?
+- maybe u can use frameworks to keep also the javascript as simple as possible - i dont want to test it :)
+- what about vue or react and binding?

+==> in the end u probably just need a very simple integration test which is running thrugh UI to check
+    that everything is wired up correctly. but NO deep logic testing through UI!

 # relation to other patterns